armhold/infinity/README.md

 This program explores how we can discover the numbers associated with digital files.

-### Representation
+### Really Big Numbers

-1. Any file contains a sequence of bytes- we string these bytes together to create a single number.
+Any file contains a sequence of bytes- we string these bytes together to create a single number.
-1. Each byte has eight bits of storage.
-1. Every added bit doubles the potential "range" for a number.
+Each byte has eight bits of storage.
+Every added bit doubles the potential "range" for a number.
-1. Since a byte has eight bits, each time you add a byte, the range for the number is doubled eight times.
+Since a byte has eight bits, each time you add a byte, the range for the number is doubled eight times.

 This quickly leads to some pretty big numbers.

 A kilobyte of data (1024 bytes- not at all a big file) is 8,192 bits.
 To get a ballpark idea of where that data might lie on the number line let's assume it's all ones, and take the maximum value of 8,192 bits.
-That's 2^8192, or **1.0907481356×10^2466**.
+That's 2^8192, or **1.0907481356 × 10<sup>2466</sup>**.

 That's more than the number of atoms in the universe, but it's still a number.